 The Orthopaedic Research and Education Foundation (Foundation) was established in 1955 as an Illinois not-for-profit corporation.
 The purposes of the Foundation are to foster, promote, support, augment, develop and encourage investigative knowledge of the causes, cure and prevention of orthopaedic-related injuries, illnesses and conditions, and to encourage research in the field of orthopaedic surgery in the musculoskeletal system through the awarding of research and educational grants.
-This research enhances clinical care, leading to improved health, increased activity, and a better quality of life.
+This research enhances clinical care, leading to improved health, increased activity and a better quality of life.
 The predominant source of revenue for the Foundation is from contributions received from orthopaedic surgeons and the orthopaedic industry.
 Grants are made primarily to organizations in the United States.
-During 2014, a total of ten donors contributed amounts in excess of \$100,000 totaling \$2,341,574, which represents 47 percent of total contributions.
+During, 2015 one donor contributed an amount in excess of 10 percent of total contributions for the year.
+This individual's total contributions were in the amount of \$661,000 and represented approximately 13 percent of total contributions.

-The Foundation provides funding to several orthopaedic partners which are organizations or individuals that have been permitted by the Foundation to participate in its designated giving or endowment programs.
+The Foundation provides funding to several orthopaedic partners which are organizations or individuals that in the past have participated with the Foundation's designated giving or endowment programs.